 Attend an E-Minor workshop at the Lavin Entrepreneurship Center by checking the next workshop date on our Google calendar.
 During the summer months, please email the Entrepreneurship Minor advisor directly to schedule an online workshop at [email protected]

-Along with the Lavin Entrepreneurship Center at San Diego State University and the faculty and leadership in the College of Business, and the support of the university as a whole, we invite you to explore SDSU's undergraduate and graduate entrepreneurial programs.
+The Lavin Entrepreneurship Center at San Diego State University invites you to explore SDSU's undergraduate and graduate entrepreneurial programs.